 - PROS: Often the simplest and most effective option.

 - CONS: Your device passwords should be changed but this isn’t always possible or simple.

-If you know the MAC address, you may be able to block that particular device.
+If you know the MAC address, you may be able to block that particular device by filtering by mac.
 This option may work if you’re not a very experienced user.
 However, it would be enough for the intruder to change its MAC address to skip this filter, something that is quite easy to do on a computer.